-Reform’s Kruger vows to change civil service code to ban ‘woke agenda’
+Reform’s Kruger vows to change Civil Service code to ban ‘woke agenda’

 Mr Kruger said he was “absolutely convinced I’ve done the right thing” by defecting from the Conservatives.

-Labour Party chair Anna Turley said: “It’s deeply embarrassing for Nigel Farage that his new policy chief’s first policy has already fallen apart.
+Labour Party chairwoman Anna Turley said: “It’s deeply embarrassing for Nigel Farage that his new policy chief’s first policy has already fallen apart.

 “You can’t save money by closing government buildings that are already closing.
 Danny Kruger didn’t do the work and he’s been found out.